RikkuX491/phase-4-lecture-1-intro-to-flask/README.md

 12. We will write code in the `app.py` file to build our routes and views.

-13. Run this command in the terminal to run our flask app:
+13. Run this command in the terminal to run our flask app.
+Again, make sure that you are in the `server` directory before running this terminal command:

 ```py
 flask run